Become a Montessori Teacher or Administrator

 - Montessori Inclusion Endorsement (MIE)

 To be eligible to earn an AMS credential or endorsement (MIE) at an AMS-affiliated teacher education program, you must hold a minimum of a bachelor’s degree from a regionally accredited U.S. college/university documented in the form of an official original college/university transcript, or its equivalent, as determined by a recognized credential evaluation service.
 To receive a MIE, you must already have an AMS recognized Montessori credential, and a minimum of one year teaching experience in a Montessori classroom, after receipt of credential.
+To learn more about the Montessori Inclusion Endorsement, visit our page.

 If you have a Secondary level (high school) diploma, a general equivalency diploma (GED), or the international equivalent, but have not earned a bachelor’s degree from a regionally accredited U.S. college/university or its equivalent, you may be eligible for an Associate credential.
 The Associate credential is available at the Infant & Toddler and Early Childhood levels only.
 AMS strongly encourages holders of the Associate credential to obtain a bachelor’s degree so that they may upgrade to a Full credential: It will open a world of opportunities.